-I was called by Porro before the last summer, to help the company along the path it had already started in the past Salone del Mobile (2017, ed).
-A project focused on the storage wardrobe, their strong point and symbolic product.
-For the Salone 2017 the architect and art director Piero Lissoni had already selected some existing fabrics to cover the storage wardrobe.
-Porro wanted to do one step more by relying on the suggestions of the R + W studio, its press office.
-This studio pointed out to me as a designer that could be the right person to thekind of project the company was carrying out.
-The first idea presented to me was to develop some ad hoc fabrics.
-Since the first meeting we have decided to graphically rework some of their own furniture products.
+She told me, “I was called by Porro early last summer, to help them along the path they had already started in the last Salone del Mobile (2017, ed).
+A project which focused on the wardrobe, one of their main pieces, a symbolic product for them.
+For the Salone 2017 the architect and art director Piero Lissoni had already selected the fabrics to cover the wardrobes.
+Now, Porro wanted to go one step more by after having listened to some suggestions from the R + W studio, its press office.
+This studio pointed out to me, that as a designer I could be the right person to help in this project that the company was working on.
+The first idea presented to me was to develop some new fabrics ad hoc.
+Since this first meeting we then decided to rework graphically, some of their existing furniture products.”

-What are the three subjects of the photographic images you have selected?
+Which three photographic images did you selected?

 The Gentle chair, the Ellipse table and a piece of furniture called Balancing Boxes.

-Actually I have more than one, she smiles on the phone.
+Actually, I have more than one.” she smiles on the phone.

-I really like the one with the Ellipse table motif and the one in gray, obtained from the mix of drawings.
+“I really like the one with the Ellipse table motif and the one in grey, originated from a mix of drawings.